Updated: July 2020

-The bowhead whale was almost hunted to extinction by European and American commercial whalers through a nearly 400-year period between the 1500s and the 1900s.
+The bowhead whale was almost hunted to extinction by European and American commercial whalers over a nearly 400-year period between the 1500s and the 1900s.
 All stocks of bowhead whales were exploited.
 Currently, of the two North Atlantic stocks, only the EC-WG stock is exploited while the Svalbard-Barents Sea stock is fully protected throughout its range.

 The West Greenland hunt for bowhead whales from the EC-WG stock resumed in 2008 under conditions established by the IWC (DFO 2015).
 In 2014, the IWC re-approved two strikes per year for West Greenland with the requirement for an annual review by the IWC Scientific Committee.
 The catch history of bowheads in West Greenland since 2008 is listed in the table below.
-The Government of Greenland allows for unused catches to be transferred to the following year.
+The Government of Greenland allows unused catches to be transferred to the following year.